cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/connection/subscribe/get-subscribe-relationship.md

 ---
-id: get-subscribing-relationships
+id: get-subscribing-relationship
-title: Get Subscribe Relationships
+title: Get subscribe relationship
-slug: apis/connection/subscribe/get-subscribe-relationships
+slug: apis/connection/subscribe/get-subscribe-relationship
-sidebar_label: Get subscribe relationships
+sidebar_label: Get subscribe relationship
 sidebar_position: 2
-description: Get subscribe relationships
+description: Get subscribe relationship
 ---

 Since all social data (`w3st` , `content`) are created under a `profile` , a subscription relationship is from a wallet to a profile.
 Each `wallet` has their subscribing `profiles` and each `profiles` has their subscriber `wallets`.